The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 ## Head Graze

-Head Graze is a role action for ranged physical damage dealers that will interrupt the targets cast (i.e. “silence”).
+Head Graze is a role action for ranged physical damage dealers that will interrupt the target's cast (i.e. “silence”).
 This ability is not always needed in Savage fights.
 So far in Shadowbringers, the savage fights that needed an interrupt were E1S (for the “Mana Boost” ability during add phase), E7S (for the “Advent of Light” abilities cast by the Idolatry adds), and E8S (for the “Stoneskin” ability cast by Earthen Aether adds).
 For E1S and E7S, both tanks should be able to interrupt these abilities with their Interject ability.
 However, for E8S, the tank on the West side of add phase will not be able to silence both Earthen Aether adds, which then requires a ranged physical damage dealer to be on that side as well in order to cover all of the silences needed for add phase.
 Head Graze has a 30 second cooldown.
 Since this is a role action, it can be used during a dance if need be.

 ## Arm’s Length

-Although not a support ability, this role action prevents you from being knocked back for six seconds (120 second cooldown for the ability).
+Although not a support ability, this role action prevents you from being knocked back or pulled in for six seconds (120 second cooldown for the ability).
 There are some mechanics where this will not prevent the knockback effect, but it is useful for preventing knockbacks in a lot of situations.
 Since this is a role action, it can be used during a dance if need be.

 ## Second Wind

 Second Wind is a useful self-heal oGCD that is on a 120 second cooldown.
 At 5.2 BiS, it heals for about 14k non-crit (approximately 12% of your max HP).
 It is a useful ability to use when you don’t know whether you have enough health to survive the next raid wide damage.
-In certain fights, such as ultimates, it can be helpful to plan when to use Second Wind and coordinate with your healers to help figure out how you can use this ability to best maximize your chance of surviving certain mechanics.
+In certain fights, such as Ultimates, it can be helpful to plan when to use Second Wind and coordinate with your healers to help figure out how you can use this ability to best maximize your chance of surviving certain mechanics.

 ## Peloton